 People who ghost have a short-term lens on their career.
 Pay attention to candidates' motivators.
 What are their long-term goals, and how does your organization fit in?
 In addition, conduct reference checks to ensure the candidate hasn't ghosted an employer in the past.

 When possible, conduct interviews face-to-face.
 Pay attention to nonverbal cues like body language.
-Are they truly excited about your organization?
-In-person communication will allow you to get a tangible feel for where the potential employee stands.
-And if you get any negative vibes, you’ll be less surprised when they cut off ties.
+Are they truly excited about the job or organization?
+Face-to-face communication allows you to get a tangible feel for where the potential employee stands.

 With both potential employees and current ones, creating a positive work environment is key.
-The unemployment rate is at an 18-year-low, and job seekers have options.
+The unemployment rate is at a low, and job seekers have options.
 It’s essential to focus on your organization’s culture and ensure employees love where they work for the right reasons.
 If interviewees or current staff sense a mismatched workplace culture, they can move on.
-According to the Wall Street Journal, for the first time since 2000, more open jobs exist than unemployed workers.
-And when presented with multiple opportunities, professionals are preferring to ghost than directly say “no.” Through fostering engagement, investing in training and listening to employees’ concerns, you can prevent getting ghosted.
+When presented with multiple opportunities, professionals are preferring to ghost than directly say “no.” Through fostering engagement, investing in training and listening to employees’ concerns, you can prevent getting ghosted.